lovelyweather/small_scripts/daily_work.md

 1. BG的方案已提交；

 Oct.
 7
-1. make the obs. especially finish the QC.
+1. make the obs. especially finish the QC. document the process into slides.

-(a)"best dealiasing method' and 'missing fourdd function':
+- (a)"best dealiasing method' and 'missing fourdd function': https://groups.google.com/g/pyart-users/c/o8oAHtEjdbE
-    https://groups.google.com/g/pyart-users/c/o8oAHtEjdbE
+- (b) Dealias doppler velocities using the Region Based Algorithm (easiest) https://arm-doe.github.io/pyart/examples/correct/plot_dealias.html#sphx-glr-examples-correct-plot-dealias-py
-(b) Dealias doppler velocities using the Region Based Algorithm (easiest)
+- (c) Dealiased, Cleaned Velocity Field (add the velocity texture, more reasonable) https://github.com/openradar/ams-open-radar-2023/blob/main/notebooks/pyart/pyart-corrections.ipynb

-    https://arm-doe.github.io/pyart/examples/correct/plot_dealias.html#sphx-glr-examples-correct-plot-dealias-py
+Oct.
+8
-(c) Dealiased, Cleaned Velocity Field (add the velocity texture, more reasonable)
+1. radar obs in wrf format done, hand into Tao for Dart DA.
-    https://github.com/openradar/ams-open-radar-2023/blob/main/notebooks/pyart/pyart-corrections.ipynb
+2. analyze the experiments. plot the refl. for the whole typhoon process.
-2. analyze the experiments.
+3. try to grid the radar obs. into wrf grid, which would be better for visualization for comparison.